-Most of us want to help other people at points in life as it is part of being kind to want to encourage others in their time of need.
-Helping a fellow human being, while it can be uncomfortable, has advantages, it makes both parties feel satisfied and emotionally connects us up with another person.
-Therefore, people feel as if they are a part of the world, it improves the life of another, and, in general helping others makes the world a better place.
+At points in life, most people want to help others because it is part of a human desire to have the yearning to give to others in a time of need.
+Helping a fellow human being, while it can be uncomfortable, has advantages making both parties feel fulfilled thus creating an emotional bond.
+Therefore, those who give are people in the community who improve the life of another and make the world a better place.
 However, it is essential to reflect and ask two questions: Do You Always Want to Help Someone?
-What is the cost in providing this assistance?
+What is the cost of providing this assistance?

-- Co-dependency and the people that always seem to enjoy helping others who are in need.
+- Co-dependency and the people who always seem to enjoy helping.

 What is a Crisis?

-If a person feels sad or depressed, it does not mean they are in severe distress or suicidal.
-A crisis or emergency situation only lasts hours to days and is some cases weeks and is usually short term in quality.
-The crisis does not go on forever.
-A person in crisis is at risk of doing impulsive acts that involve risk-taking behaviors, health harming behaviors and perhaps a suicide attempt.
-A suicide attempt occurs during a crisis point when typical problem solving strategies are not sufficient in maintaining a normal stable emotional state.
+When someone is sad or depressed it does not necessarily imply that they are in severe distress or suicidal.
+A crisis or emergency situation lasts hours to days, in some cases weeks and is usually short term in duration.
+The crisis does not continue on forever.
+Someone in crisis is at risk of performing impulsive acts that involve an increase in risk-taking behaviors, health-harming behaviors and perhaps a suicide attempt.
+Self-harming behaviors occur at crisis points when typical problem-solving strategies are not sufficient for maintaining a normal stable emotional state.

-Helping someone in need is a social behavior, meaning it is a voluntary action intended to assist someone with sharing, comforting or rescuing.
-These are voluntary actions intended to help others, with reward regarded or disregarded.
-In psychology, helping someone in need is an altruistic behavioral model, meaning selflessness in principle or a practice of concern for the welfare of others.
-However at times it turns out that more selfish motives such as pleasing friends or gaining something can be the causes of volunteering to help.
+Helping someone in need is a social behavior and is a voluntary action intended to assist someone with sharing, comforting or rescuing.
+These voluntary actions have the intent to help with the reward regarded or disregarded.
+In psychology, helping someone in need relates to the altruistic behavioral model, signifying selflessness in an action or a practice of concern for the welfare of others.
+However, at times more selfish motives such as pleasing friends or gaining something are the reasons for stepping forward to help.

-- People must be consciously aware or notice that a situation is an emergency.
-Sometimes minor life circumstances, such as how much of a rush a person is in, can prevent people from noticing someone else in trouble.
-In their research, Darley and Batson (1973) conclude that seminary students who were rushing to give a presentation were much less likely to help a seemingly injured fellow student groaning in a doorway than those who were not rushing.
-The students personality scores were not a predictor for helping nor by the topic of the sermon, as half of the students were about to give a sermon on the parable of the Good Samaritan.
+- People must be consciously aware or notice that the situation is an emergency.
+Sometimes minor life circumstances, such as how much of a rush a person is in prevents them from recognizing someone else in distress.
+Darley and Batson (1973) concluded that seminary students who were rushing to give a presentation were much less likely to help an injured fellow student who was groaning in a doorway than those who were not rushing.
+The student’s personality scores were not a predictor of helping nor on the topic of the sermon because half of the students were about to give a sermon on the parable of the Good Samaritan.

-4. There must be a basic understanding of how to help.
-A person must know what type of assistance to provide, or they will be unable to help.
+- There must be a basic understanding of how to help.
+The individual must know what type of assistance to provide, or they will be unable to help.

 What is Codependency?

-When others keep taking, instead of giving back co-dependents get seriously annoyed as they usually have a subconscious belief that there will be compensation for their behavior.
-The co-dependents anger may remain below the surface and will not be expressed, as angels have the reputation of being pleasant all the time.
+When others keep taking, instead of giving back co-dependents become very annoyed because of having a conscious or subconscious belief that there will be compensation for their behavior.
+The co-dependents anger may remain below the surface and will not be expressed because angels have the reputation of being pleasant all the time.
 However, the co-dependents rage seeps through in in passive aggressive or self-destructive behaviors.
-A few quotes related to co-dependency are: “Doing for others what they can do for themselves.”
-They have an underlying desire to control through kindness.
-“If I help you, then you better be kind to me,” is often the unwitting understanding that co-dependents expect.
+At times, people who are codependent take on the role of martyr.
+This is the result of placing the needs of others before their own and in doing so ignore taking care of their own needs.

 Children who help or volunteer are less prone to developing risk taking behaviors.
 One research study, conducted by the Search Institute, examines the lives of 47,000 children in 5th through 12th grades across the United States (Benson & Roehlkepartain, 1993).
 The study indicates that children who volunteer just one hour or more a week were less likely to have at-risk behaviors, and tend to have a more optimistic outlook on life.
 Even children who are coerced to help or volunteer are more likely to grow up to be adults who demonstrate empathy and compassion.
 Communities with many volunteers are more stable and peaceful places to live, which in turn encourages others to volunteer.
 Whatever the reason, helping especially in terms of volunteering services improves the health, happiness, and in some cases longevity.